kanekomasahiro/gp_debias/README.md

 ```
 ./download.sh
 ```
 Perform debiasing for word embeddings and its evaluation.
-Debiased word embeddings are stored in `debiased_embs` in both bin and txt format.
+Debiased word embeddings are stored in `debiased_embeddings` in both bin and txt format.
 Name of word embeddings to be debiased as `glove` or `gn` and give as the first argument.
 For example,
 ```
 ./run.sh gn
 ```